Stephanie Sy: Personal life

-Sy is married to David Jensen Ariosto, a supervising producer for NPR's All Things Considered.
-They married on June 17, 2017.
-Both were previously married.
-Sy has a daughter from her previous marriage.
+As of 2021, Sy is unmarried.
+She last married journalist David Ariosto in June 2017 but the marriage ended in divorce in April 2021.
+Both partners had been previously married.
+Sy has two daughters, one from each marriage.

 Sy is a member of the Carnegie Council for Ethics in International Affairs, a 501(c)(3) philanthropic organization committed to international cooperation based in New York City.